Dirac series of $E_{7(-5)}$

 Here $\Lambda$ is the infinitesimal character of $\pi$, and $\gamma$ is a highest weight of any $\widetilde{K}$-type of $\pi\otimes S_G$.
 Whenever there exists a $\gamma$ such that \eqref{Dirac-inequality-original} fails, one concludes that $\pi$ is \emph{not} unitary.

 To sharpen the Dirac inequality, in 1997, Vogan introduced Dirac cohomology of $\pi$ as

 Since the operator $D$ is invariant under the diagonal action of $K$ given by adjoint actions on $U(\frg)$ and $C(\frp)$, it follows that $\ker D$, ${\rm Im}\, D$ and thus $H_D(\pi)$ are all $\widetilde{K}$ modules.
 Vogan conjectured that whenever non-zero, the Dirac cohomology $H_D(\pi)$ should reveal the infinitesimal character of $\pi$.
 This conjecture was proven by Huang and Pand\v zi\'c in 2002 \cite{HP}.
-Let us state its tiny extension to the current setting (recall that being in the Harish-Chandra class, the group $G$ may be disconnected).
 We regard $\frt_f^*$ as a subspace of $\frh_f^*$ by extending the linear functionals on $\frt_f$ to be zero on $\fra_f$.